 Stories light up the human brain in a way nothing else can.
 When you tell someone a story, you invite them into your world.
 Telling stories in your marketing videos can help you capture and keep the attention of an audience.
 If those stories are true stories about your team or your clients, your authenticity will shine through.

-Flashy graphics, overproduced soundtracks, and theatrical characters can be distractions, not enhancements.
+Flashy graphics, overproduced soundtracks, and theatrical characters can sometimes be distractions, not enhancements.
 If you’re adding something because it helps you tell the story, great.
-If you could remove it and still tell the story just as well, you’re probably better off without it.
+If you could remove it without harming the story, you’re probably better off without it.